 - Where relevant, use clear metrics to quantify accomplishments in your previous roles (e.g. “I brought in 18 new clients over 12 months, surpassing my target of 10 new clients,” or “I secured a $3 million grant to fund our new initiative.”)

 Make Your Cover Letter Compelling and Creative

 We are passionate about serving farmers, and we want to hire talented people who share our passion!
 The cover letter (or statement of interest) is your opportunity to make a case for why you should receive an interview with us.
 Strong candidates use the cover letter to show that they share our passion for putting Farmers First, and to illustrate exactly how their skills and experiences are a match for the specific role they are applying for.
-Don’t fall into the trap of “wasting” your cover letter by repeating information that recruiters can easily deduce from your CV.
+Don’t fall into the trap of “wasting” your cover letter by repeating information that recruiters can easily deduce from your resume.
 Instead, use it as an opportunity to creatively communicate how you can add real value for the farmers we serve.

 Remember, It's All In The Details